 Clint Smith is a writer, teacher, and doctoral candidate in Education at Harvard University with a concentration in Culture, Institutions, and Society.
 He is a recipient of the National Science Foundation's Graduate Research Fellowship with research interests that include mass incarceration, the sociology of racism, and the history of U.S. inequality.
 Previously, he taught high school English in Prince George’s County, Maryland where, in 2013, he was named the Christine D. Sarbanes Teacher of the Year by the Maryland Humanities Council.
 He has spoken at the 2015 TED Conference in Vancouver, British Columbia, the U.S. Department of Education, the IB Conference of the Americas, and the Aspen Summit on Inequality and Opportunity.
 He has been profiled in The Washington Post, NPR's Here & Now, Vox, The Huffington Post, The Root, NBC News, PBS Newshour, and The Boston Globe.
 His two TED Talks, The Danger of Silence and How to Raise a Black Son in America, collectively have been viewed more than 5 million times.

 Clint is a 2014 National Poetry Slam champion, an Individual World Poetry Slam Finalist, a Cave Canem Fellow, a Callaloo Creative Writing Workshop Fellow, and has served as a cultural ambassador for the U.S. Department of State.
-His writing has been published in The New Yorker, the New Republic, the Guardian, Boston Review, American Poetry Review, Harvard Educational Review and elsewhere.
+His writing has been published in The New Yorker, The Atlantic, the New Republic, The Guardian, Boston Review, the American Poetry Review, the Harvard Educational Review and elsewhere.
 His first full-length collection of poetry, Counting Descent, was published by Write Bloody Publishing in 2016.
 It won the 2017 Literary Award for Best Poetry Book from the Black Caucus of the American Library Association, was a finalist for an NAACP Image Award, and was selected as the 2017 'One Book One New Orleans' book selection.

 Clint earned a BA in English from Davidson College and is an alumnus of the New Orleans Public School System.